tristanengst/OneDDPTutorialToRuleThemAll/README.md

 # One DDP Tutorial to Rule Them All
-While many DDP tutorials exist, most are missing important information and utilities that provide crucial quality-of-life improvements.
+While many DDP tutorials exist, the reality is that DDP remains a chaotic mess where things that should work don't.
+Most tutorials lack the important information and utilities that bring order to this chaos and provide crucial quality-of-life improvements.
+This one rectifies these issues with an explicit focus on APEX lab compute resources. *Key features*:

-The code here trains a tiny denoising autoencoder with cIMLE, while serving as medium to communicate these utilities and a great deal of painstakingly-learned errata.
+1. Automatic batch size scaling
+2. Automatically sets good defaults you didn't know needed to be set
+3. Handles randomness as well as possible
+4. Works on Solar and ComputeCanada SLURM environments without changing anything.
+On ComputeCanada, multi-node training happens by specifing `--nodes X` with `X` more than one
+5. TBD: SafeTensors data—handles arbitrary image datasets _without_ changing the data distribution.
+Not only 20% faster, but also fixes a yet-unidentified issue with JPEG data

 ### Setup
 ```